Oran: Economy and infrastructure

 Oran has become a major trading centre for the wider area, serving Arzew, the area's oil/gas port as well as Sonatrach, the country's biggest oil and gas company.
 Sonelgaz has built a new congress centre in Oran and in 2010 the 16th International Conference & Exhibition on Liquefied Natural Gas was held in the city of Oran, which attracted around 3,000 visitors and major companies from around the world.

 To accommodate all visitors, new hotels are currently being constructed and floating hotels will be used in the future.
 With a growth in urbanization, water quality and management is being harmed in Oran; this change in water quality is affecting marine life and the state of beaches in this tourism driven city.

 The city and region participates in the R20 Regions of Climate Action, with goals focused on reduced waste valorization and energy efficiency.

 Tourism

 Oran has numerous hotels in all categories, from luxury to basic, as well as many restaurants offering Algerian specialities and other foods.
 Tourists will also find a variety of cinemas, arts centres, the regional theatre, an open-air theatre, the Museum, the historic city centre of Oran, the district of Sidi El Houari, the municipal gardens, Médina Djedida with its artisanal products, the cathedral, Djebel Murdjadjo, and nearby seaside resorts.
 Ahmed Ben Bella Airport is 7+3/8 mi from the town centre.
-One can also reach Oran by ferries from the ports of Marseilles, Sète, Alicante and Almería, via the national company Algérie Ferries.
+One can also reach Oran by ferries from the ports of Marseille, Sète, Alicante and Almería, via the national company Algérie Ferries.
 The Great Mosque is another attraction for tourists.
 The Great Mosque was built in 1796 to celebrate the end of Spanish rule of the city.